What is Spinal Cord Injury (SCI)?

 SCI is damage to the spinal cord that causes loss of mobility or feeling.
-Common causes include trauma (falls, car accidents, sports accidents) or disease (polio, spina bifida, etc.) The spinal cord does not have to be severed to cause a loss of function.
+Common causes include trauma (slip and falls, car accidents, sports accidents) or disease (polio, spina bifida, etc.) The spinal cord does not have to be severed to cause a loss of function.
 For most people with SCI the spinal cord is intact.
 SCI is very different from back injuries such as pinched nerves and ruptured disks.

 It is possible for a person to “break” their back or neck and not sustain a spinal cord injury.
 If only the vertebrae are damaged but the spinal cord is not affected the person may not experience paralysis after the bones are stabilized.

 What are the Effects of Spinal Cord Injury (SCI)?

 The effects of SCI vary depending on the severity and level of the injury.
 Injuries to the spinal cord can be divided into two categories – Complete and Incomplete.
 A complete injury means that there is no sensory and voluntary motor function below the level of the injury and affects both sides of the body.
 A person with an incomplete injury may be able to move one limb more than another and may have feeling in parts of the body that cannot be moved.